 A household is overcrowded if there is more than 1.0 people per room, not including kitchen or bathrooms.
 Severe overcrowding refers to households with more than 1.5 people per room.
 Nearly 11 percent of households in the city are considered overcrowded.
 Similar to trends across the state, overcrowding is more common among renters than homeowners.
-By tenure, approximately 15.3 percent of Fresno renter-occupied households are overcrowded compared to 4.4 percent of owner-occupied households are overcrowded (See Table 1E-3.7).
+By tenure, approximately 15.3 percent of Fresno renter-occupied households are overcrowded compared to 4.4 percent of owner-occupied households are overcrowded (See Table 1E-3.76).
 This is consistent with the previously described summary of housing unit sizes which suggested that larger rental families have less housing options.

-As shown in Figure 1E-3.30, the ACS estimates that there is a higher rate of overcrowding in Southwest Fresno and Downtown.
+As shown in Figure 1E-3.2930, the ACS estimates that there is a higher rate of overcrowding in eentral Southwest Fresno and Downtown.
 As shown in the racial segregation and integration trends discussed previously, these areas correlate to areas with the highest rates of POC segregation.
 In addition, there is a greater presence of single-parent households and low levels of labor market engagement.
-Data indicates that there are a few areas of more severe overcrowding conditions (more than 20 percent) in the Pinedale area, around the Fresno Yosemite International Airport, in Downtown, and south of Downtown.
-Overall, the neighborhoods that are most impacted by high rates of overcrowding align with racially concentrated areas of poverty in the city.
+There are also Data indicates that there are a few areas of more severe overcrowding conditions (more than 20 percent) in several additional pockets outside of these areas including the southern Woodward Park Pinedale area, around the Fresno Yosemite International Airport, in Downtown, and south of Downtown. and unincorporated Fresno County areas: Overall, the neighborhoods that are most impacted by high rates of overcrowding align with racially concentrated areas of poverty in the city.

-Table 1E-3.7: Tenure and Occupants per Room, Fresno, 2020
+Table 1E-3.76: Tenure and Occupants per Room, Fresno, 2020